 Amendment C107 facilitates the use and development of the land at 340-680 The Boulevard, Ivanhoe East, for an outdoor recreation facility (treetop adventure park) by applying the Specific Controls Overlay and introducing an Incorporated Document in the Banyule Planning Scheme titled ‘Treetop Adventure Park, 340-680 The Boulevard, Ivanhoe East, September 2020’.

-Due to COVID-19 and physical distancing requirements, the Directions Hearing for Banyule Planning Scheme Amendment C107bany will be online on Monday 10 May, 10am.
+Due to COVID-19 and physical distancing requirements, the Directions Hearing for Banyule Planning Scheme Amendment C107bany was held online on Monday 10 May 2021.

 For more information, contact Planning Panels Victoria at firstname.lastname@example.org